Mithzal/bosk/README.md

 # bosk
-I want to re-create bosk, a boardgame, using C.
+I want to re-create bosk, a boardgame, using C++